ioana131/Project/README.md

+Steps for opening the web pages:

-Upload all these files on Visual Studio Code.
+1. Upload all these files on Visual Studio Code.

-Open a terminal.
+2. Open a terminal.

-Write the command: cd myblog
+3. Write the command: cd myblog

-Then, write the command: python manage.py runserver
+4. Then, write the command: python manage.py runserver

-A link with the final project should be provided. (the link should look like this: http://127.0.0.1:8000/ )
+5. A link with the final project should be provided. (the link should look like this: http://127.0.0.1:8000/ )